-Discover how to cite newspaper articles in MLA format!
+Discover how to cite newspaper articles in MLA format 9th edition.
 Suppose you are writing a paper for a school assignment or preparing a presentation.
 For that reason, publications may be needed for your in-text citations and reference list.
-First thing you should know, journals are cited differently from books or scientific journals.
-We are ready to reveal all hands in this guide!
+First thing you should know, newspaper are cited differently from books or scientific journals.

 MLA newspaper citation is taken as a quotation that has the same meaning as any other source.
 This information can be used as a valid link in your text.
-But citations may differ in case of citing articles in MLA from websites rather than print versions.
+But citations may differ in case of MLA journal citation from websites rather than print versions.
 So you should know how to cite an article in MLA correctly.
 We provided examples of in-text quotes and Works Cited references listed below.

 To know how to cite an article in MLA format, first, you should understand if it's printed or published online.
 Websites offer unique information usually published earlier than in printed sources.
 We have prepared proper citation examples for your reference.